2 Data

 2.1 Data Table

 Data analysis begins with, well, data.
 Analyze the data values for at least one variable, such as the company’s employee annual salaries.
 Organize the data values into a specific kind of structure from which analysis proceeds.
-To use any data analysis system such as R, organize the data values into a table.
+To use any data analysis system, such as R, organize the data values into a table.

 Video: Data Table [3:24]

-Organize data values into a rectangular data table with the name of each variable at the top of a column followed by its data values in the remainder of the column.
+Organize data values into a rectangular data table with the name of each variable at the top of a column, followed by its data values in the remainder of the column.

-Store the structured data values within a computer file located on your computer, an accessible local network, or the world wide web.
-Encode the data table in one of a variety of computer file formats.
-The formats we encounter are Excel files, indicated by a file type of .xlsx
+Store the structured data values in a file on your computer, an accessible local network, or the World Wide Web.
+Encode the data table into one of several computer file formats.
+The formats we encounter are Excel files (.xlsx) and comma-separated value (csv) files.
+Identify a text file with one of several potential file types, such as .txt, but usually .csv.

 The Excel data table in Figure 2.1 contains four variables: Years, Gender, Dept, and Salary, plus an ID field called Name, for a total of five columns.
 Figure 2.1 displays their data values for the first six employees.